-Get your fries and soda fix the healthy way with these baked battered fries paired with organic kombucha!
-Thank you to Safeway for sponsoring today’s post.
+Get your fries and soda fix the healthy way with these oven-baked battered french fries paired with organic kombucha!

 I have been shown again recently that I really need to get with the times.
 Safeway invited me to tell you about their new O Organic Kombucha, and my response was something like, “Kom-what-cha?”
 I asked around to see if others had tried this fermented tea drink.
 One friend said she tried it years ago in LA.
 Another friend said she loves it, and my husband said they have it on tap in his office.
 On tap right next to the beers!
 How have I only vaguely heard of kombucha when it seems like old news to everyone else?
 This always happens to me.

 Safeway Kombucha for Healthier Battered French Fries